 A Lifetime ISA is available for adults under the age of 40.
-Individuals are able to contribute up to £4,000 per annum and receive a 25% state bonus.
+Individuals are able to contribute up to £4,000 (as part of the overall 2018/19 allowance of £20,000) per annum and receive a 25% state bonus.
 Funds, including the bonus, can be used to purchase a first home at any time after the first annual anniversary of opening the account.
 Funds may be withdrawn from the age of 60.
 If the funds are used for other purposes, the government bonus is lost and the fund will be subject to a 25% exit charge.

 We consider here some of the more common Frequently Asked Questions our clients have asked.

 1 ) What is an ISA?

 An ISA is a tax exempt savings account which is available to any individual aged 18 or over who is both resident and ordinarily resident in the UK.
 Any income received within an ISA is free of income tax.
 Similarly, any capital gain received on sale will be exempt and no details of your ISA will be required on your tax return.